cockroachdb/docs/cockroachcloud/cmek.md

 cloud: true
 ---

-Customer-Managed Encryption Keys (CMEK) allow you to protect data at rest in a {{ site.data.products.dedicated }} cluster using a cryptographic key that is entirely within your control, hosted in a supported key-management system (KMS) platform.
+Customer-Managed Encryption Keys (CMEK) allow you to protect data at rest in a {{ site.data.products.dedicated }} [private cluster](private-clusters.html) using a cryptographic key that is entirely within your control, hosted in a supported key-management system (KMS) platform.
 This key is called the _CMEK key_.

-{{site.data.alerts.callout_info}}
-{% include_cached feature-phases/limited-access.md %}
-{{site.data.alerts.end}}

 You can manage your CMEK keys using one or more of the following services: